Get up to $4,600 in cash + Avion points with an RBC mortgage. Learn More.

 The seller is responsible for these costs up until the date of closing.
 However, if your closing date does not align with the date you typically pay these expenses, you will be responsible for the partial month’s costs.
 Additionally, additional taxes may be paid, such as the Empty Home Tax and Speculation Tax.

 The 3-day recission period allows buyers to rescind a contract to purchase residential real property up to 3 business days after an offer is accepted.
 The three-day period starts the first day after the accepted offer and does not include weekends or recognized holidays.
 It allows the buyer to walk from the deal for no reason within 3 business days.
 From day 4 onwards, the buyer can only walk from the deal if subjects are not removed.
 If rescinded, the buyer must pay the seller 0.25% of the accepted purchase price.
-The rescission period can NOT be waived by the buyer or seller.
+The buyer or seller can NOT waive the rescission period.
+Residential real estate properties located on leased land, leasehold interests in residential real estate property and properties sold under a court are exempt.

 It is important to note that if the offer is conditional with subject clauses to the buyer’s benefit and the buyer does not remove them, the 0.25% fee to the seller DOES NOT APPLY.